 The physical dimension of the body is extremely important because it’s a whole new language which I find very interesting.
-I agree that often body language can tell you much more about the character than what he actually says.
+I agree that often body language can tell you much more about the character than what she actually says.
 Even through the way the character moves, the audience can sometimes deduct his/her life story.

 “This was the advice from Alexander Sokurov, who said you should read more books and watch less movies.
 I think literature has a lot of impact on directors and it doesn’t depend on your age at all.”

 I agree that this is absolutely true regarding the character of Iya.
-The performances at large are well-crafted and marvellous, I want to comment on the fact that both Miroshnichenko and Vasilisa Perelygina have their debut in your film, which is only your second, and your DoP [Ksenia Sereda] is about the same age as them and yourself.
+The performances at large are well-crafted and marvellous.
+I want to comment on the fact that both Miroshnichenko and Vasilisa Perelygina have their debut in your film, which is only your second, and your DoP [Ksenia Sereda] is about the same age as them and yourself.
 Do you think age was something important in making this particular film?

 To be honest, I don’t think so.
-I mean, you can be an old, old man at the age of eighteen, mentally or physically.
+I mean, you can be an old man at the age of eighteen, mentally or physically.
 It doesn’t matter that much if you don’t have a passion for life, or something like that.
-So, maybe in my old age I will say something different, but for now I think that age means… I don’t want to say it means nothing but it doesn’t mean a lot for me.
+So, maybe in my old age I will say something different, but for now I think that age means… I don’t want to say it means nothing, but it doesn’t mean a lot to me.
 Because everything that I’ve experienced and I’m talking about, inner experiences—of my soul—everything came from literature.
-I lived in someone's life on the page.
+I lived in someone’s life on the page.
 I experienced someone else’s experience and I think literature is the main source for me.
 And this was the advice from Alexander Sokurov [his mentor and teacher], who said you should read more books and watch less movies.
 [Laughs] I think literature has a lot of impact on directors and it doesn’t depend on your age at all.